AviatrixSystems/Docs/HowTos/Transit_ExternalDevice_PaloAlto.rst

         IKE Gateway                       IKE gateway created at Step 4.c IPSec Crypto Profile              IPSec crypto profile created at Step 4.d
       ===============================     =========================================
+        Note: There is no need to configure proxy-id

    f.
 Under **Network > Virtual Routers**, click on virtual router profile, then click **Static Routes**, add a new
-      route destinating to VPC1 private subnet.
+      route destinating to private subnet CIDR of the remote network.

       |image12|

       ===============================     =================================================================
         **Field**                         **Value**
       ===============================     =================================================================
-        Destination                       private subnet CIDR of the remote network.
+        Destination                       private subnet CIDR of the remote network(here VPC1 private subnet).
         Interface                         Tunnel interface created at Step 4.a
       ===============================     =================================================================